All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Do I need to be in good shape to start peptide therapy?

-No. Peptide therapy is not reserved for elite athletes or biohacking enthusiasts who already have their health dialed in.
-Many patients start while they are still working on foundational habits like nutrition, sleep, and exercise.
-That said, peptides work best as an amplifier of good habits, not as a replacement for them.
-The better your baseline lifestyle, the more you will get from the protocol.
+No. Peptide therapy isn't reserved for elite athletes or biohacking enthusiasts who already have their health dialed in.
+Many patients start while they're still working on foundational habits like nutrition, sleep, and exercise.
+But peptides work best as an amplifier of good habits, not as a replacement for them.
+The better your baseline lifestyle, the more you'll get from the protocol.

 How quickly will I feel something?